-derby.database.sqlAuthorization property is set to true.
-The derby.database.sqlAuthorization property enables the SQL Authorization mode.
+The derby.database.sqlAuthorization property must be set to true before you can use the GRANT statement or the REVOKE statement.
+The derby.database.sqlAuthorization property enables SQL Authorization mode.

-You can revoke privileges from an object if you are the owner of the object or the database owner.
+You can revoke privileges for an object if you are the owner of the object or the database owner.

-The syntax that you use for the REVOKE statement depends on whether you are revoking privileges to a table or to a routine.
+The syntax that you use for the REVOKE statement depends on whether you are revoking privileges to a table or to a routine, or whether you are revoking a role.